aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to SXC or Online App" h2="Export ODT to SXC via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily add powerful document processing features to their applications.
+With Aspose.Total for .NET, developers can quickly and easily include ODT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps.

+The first step is to use Aspose.Words for .NET to export ODT to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, read, edit, and convert a wide range of document formats, including ODT.
+It also provides a wide range of features, such as document manipulation, document conversion, and document comparison.
+With Aspose.Words for .NET, developers can easily export ODT to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to SXC.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert a wide range of spreadsheet formats, including SXC.
+It also provides a wide range of features, such as spreadsheet manipulation, spreadsheet conversion, and spreadsheet comparison.
+With Aspose.Cells for .NET, developers can easily convert HTML to SXC.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+In conclusion, Aspose.Total for .NET provides developers with a comprehensive suite of .NET components that enables them to quickly and easily include ODT to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+By using Aspose.Words for .NET to export ODT to HTML and Aspose.Cells for .NET to convert HTML to SXC, developers can easily implement this feature in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}